The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 Metric Value

-Largest new gTLD (.xyz) 4.16M registrations
+Largest new gTLD (.xyz) 50.6M hostnames (1.6%)

-.xyz as percentage of .com 2.6%
+.xyz as share of .com ~3.7%

 Switching Costs

-The Uptime Paradox
+The Uptime Paradox (company-reported)

 Metric Value

-Consecutive years of 100% uptime 28
+Consecutive years of reported 100% .com DNS uptime 28

-DNS queries processed per day 300B+
+DNS queries processed per day (.com + .net) Hundreds of billions

 Root servers operated 2 of 13 (A-root, J-root)